Birbal: Early life

+Birbal was born as Mahesh Das in 1528.
+According to historical and literary evidence presented in Raja Birbal: Life and Times, Birbal was born into a Kayastha family of Ganga Das in the village of Tribikrampur (now Tikwapur), in present-day Kanpur District of Uttar Pradesh.

-Educated in Hindi, Sanskrit and Persian, Birbal wrote prose, specialised in music and poetry in the Braj language, thus gaining fame.
-He served at the Rajput court of Raja Ram Chandra of Rewa (Madhya Pradesh), under the name "Brahma Kavi".
-Birbal's economic and social status improved after getting married to a woman of a wealthy family, contrary to the notion that he was on poor economic terms before his appointment at Mughal Emperor Akbar's imperial court.
+He was educated in Hindi, Sanskrit and Persian, and Bengali.
+He wrote prose, specialised in music and poetry in the Braj language, thus gaining fame.
+He served at the Rajput court of Raja Ram Chandra of Rewa, under the name "Brahma Kavi".
+Birbal's economic and social status improved after marrying a woman of a wealthy family, contrary to the notion that he was on poor economic terms before his appointment at Mughal Emperor Akbar's imperial court.

 At the imperial court

 Titles and name origin

 The details and year of his first meeting with Akbar and his employment at the court are disputed but estimated to be between 1556 and 1562.
 He became the "Kavi Priya" (poet laureate) of the Emperor within a few years of his appointment.
 Akbar bestowed upon him the name 'Birbal' with the title "Raja", by which he was known from then on.

-Birbal comes from Bir Bar or Vir Var which means hasir javab or quick thinker.
+Birbal comes from Bir Bar or Vir Var which means hazir jawab or quick thinker.
 Akbar gave titles to his Hindu subjects according to their traditions and S. H. Hodivala writes that it could have been taken from a character in the folk tale Vetal Panchvinshati.
 This featured a courtier called Vir Var who showed great loyalty to his king.
 Akbar was also fond of literature, having works of Sanskrit and other local languages translated into Persian.